LOCATION AND SHORT HISTORY OF COXS BAZAR

-Cox’s Bazar is a fishing port town in Bangladesh with the world’s longest natural unbroken 125 km sandy sea beach with a gentle slope.
-This is the most attractive tourist spot of the country which is located between the river Bakkhali and the Bay of Bengal from 150 km south of Chittagong in the South Eastern part of the Bangladesh.
+Coxs Bazar is a fishing port town in Bangladesh with the world’s longest natural unbroken 125 km sandy sea beach with a gentle slope.
+This is the most attractive tourist spot of the country which is located between the river Bakkhali and the Bay of Bengal from 150 km south of Chittagong in the South-Eastern part of Bangladesh.

-The climate of Cox’s bazar is mostly hot and humid like rest of the country.
-Winter is the best time for Cox’s Bazar.
-The annual average temperature in Cox’s Bazar remains at about a maximum of 34.8 °C and a minimum of 16.1 °C. The average amount of rainfall remains at 4,285 mm.
+The climate of Coxs bazar is mostly hot and humid as the rest of the country.
+Winter is the best season here for tourists.
+The annual average temperature here remains at about a maximum of 34.8 °C and a minimum of 16.1 °C. The average amount of rainfall remains at 4,285 mm.

 TRANSPORTATION FROM DHAKA

-There are many Luxury Bus Services from Dhaka to Cox’s Bazar via Chittagong.
+There are many Luxury Bus Services from Dhaka to Coxs Bazar via Chittagong.
 The condition of the road is fine.
 Nearly 7 hours trip from Dhaka by bus.
 The Rail Way Service is also available from Dhaka Kamlapur Rail Station to Chittagong.
-And then by bus or car to Cox’s Bazar.
-However, by Air, it is 30 minutes journey from the domestic terminal of Shahjalal International Airport at Dhaka.
+And then by bus or car to Coxs Bazar.
+However, by Air, it is a 30 minutes journey from the domestic terminal of Shahjalal International Airport at Dhaka.

 HOTELS AND ACCOMMODATIONS

-The large number of hotels, motels, resorts and restaurants are easily available in Cox’s Bazar.
+A large number of hotels, motels, resorts, and restaurants are easily available here.
 Few of them are giving 5-star facilities.
 Cheap hotels and restaurants are also available here.
 The tourists can book their hotels online and by a phone call also.

 We are sorry that this post was not useful for you!

 Let us improve this post!